Counting quadrant walks via Tutte's invariant method

-For $X\in \GK$, the equation $K(X,y)$ has at most two solutions $Y_0(X)$ and $Y_1(X)$, which belong to $\GK$ as well (we ignore infinite solutions).
-The \emm $x$-orbit, of $X$ is the set of pairs in $ \GK^2$ that can be obtained from $(X,Y_0(X))$ or $(X,Y_1(X))$ by repeated application of the transformations $\phi$ and $\psi$ (as long as they are well defined).
+For $X\in \GK$, the equation $K(X,y)=0$, when solved for $y$, has at most two solutions $Y$ and $Y'$, which belong to $\GK$ as well (we ignore infinite solutions).
+The \emm $x$-orbit, of $X$ is the set of pairs in $\GK^2$ that can be obtained from $(X,{Y})$ or $(X,{Y'})$ by repeated applications of the transformations $\phi$ and $\psi$ (as long as they are well defined).